marukun712/aikyo/docs/src/content/docs/api/companion-card-en.md

 }
 ```

-For details on creating Knowledge tools, see the [Knowledge](../tools/knowledge) documentation.
+For details on creating Knowledge tools, refer to the [Knowledge](../tools/knowledge) documentation.

 ### events